Pre-Medical Advising

 Selection factors at the University of Colorado Medical School: Places are offered to the applicants who appear to be the most highly qualified in terms of intellectual achievement, character, motivation, maturity, and emotional stability.
 Selection criteria include: 1)Academics (GPA and MCAT scores); 2) Experiences such as community service, leadership activities (e.g. club officer, teaching assistant), extracurricular activities/volunteering and community service, shadowing, and health-related activities (research and clinical) accomplishments; 3) Attributes such as life experience, teamwork activities, adaptability, social skills, cultural competence, capacity for improvement, and ethical responsibility.
 You will also be required to submit a personal statement and 3-5 letters of recommendation from college instructors and others.
 No one will be accepted without a personal interview.
 Current University of Colorado interviews include a group activity, a group interview and a traditional interview.

 There isn’t a minimum MCAT score requirement, but you need to score in the 45th percentile or higher if you have prerequisite courses older than 7 years that you want CU Med school to accept.
 CU’s average MCAT percentile the past 2 years has been 60th Percentile for accepted applicants.
 No student will be admitted without an interview, which is conducted about September through March.
-National 2023-2024 average GPA of enrollees into medical school was 3.74 and 3.7 at CU, and average MCAT score of enrollees was 511.7 nationally and 512 at CU.
-62,443 students applied nationally to medical school and 22,666 were accepted in 2022.
-The vast majority of enrolled students in 2022 had both research/lab experience and clinical experience when applying.
+National 2023-2024 average GPA of enrollees into medical school was 3.77, and average MCAT score of enrollees was 511.7 nationally.
+52,577 students applied nationally to medical school and 22,981 were accepted in 2023.
+The vast majority of enrolled students in 2023 had both research/lab experience and clinical experience when applying.
+If you wish to do a deep dive into med school acceptance data, check out this link.

 The University of Colorado Medical School does not discriminate on the basis of race, sex, creed, national origin, age or handicap.